 A canary is the first pet bird many people own, and many of these owners become lifelong canary enthusiasts.
-This little finch is a very pleasant companion bird whose cheerfulness is communicated with a melodious song that is much softer and more pleasant than that of many larger birds.
+This little finch is a very pleasant companion bird with its cheerfulness communicated with a melodious song that is much softer and more pleasant than that of many larger birds.
 The canary has been carefully bred to be available in a variety of colors and sizes, and even song variations are available.
 Canaries are inexpensive birds that can be purchased at just about any pet store.
 This undemanding little charmer is an excellent starter bird for beginners.

 Origin and History